eclipse-ankaios/ankaios/doc/docs/usage/mtls-setup.md

 curl -sfL https://github.com/eclipse-ankaios/ankaios/releases/latest/download/install.sh | bash -s -- -s "--startup-config /etc/ankaios/state.yaml --ca_pem /etc/ankaios/certs/ca.pem --crt_pem /etc/ankaios/certs/ank-server.pem --key_pem /etc/ankaios/certs/ank-server-key.pem" -a "--name agent_A --ca_pem /etc/ankaios/certs/ca.pem --crt_pem /etc/ankaios/certs/ank-agent.pem --key_pem /etc/ankaios/certs/ank-agent-key.pem"
 ```

+Start the Ankaios server and an Ankaios agent as described in the [Quickstart](quickstart.md) and continue below to configure the CLI with mTLS.

 ### Configure the `ank` CLI with mTLS certificates

 To make it easier, we will set the mTLS certificates for the `ank` CLI by using environment variables: